krystouf/trip/README.md

 vendor/phpunit/phpunit/phpunit tests/TripTest.php
 ```

-Repeat for the other files
+Repeat for the other test files

-###Running
+###Trying the API
-Browse the package url via browser, It should output a sorted list.
+* Browse the package url via browser, It should output a sorted list.

 ### Extending class
 * You can create new type transports by extending the AbstractBoardingCard.

 ### Level of complexity
-There are three steps in the sorting alo each of O(n) = 3n.
+* There are three steps in the sorting alo each of O(n) = 3n.